 A fresh take on Thanksgiving relish: chopped walnuts, apples, and—of course—cranberries, cooked together but kept chunky.
 Texture, flavor, and color combine, in one of the brightest dishes on the buffet.
 Get our Cranberry Conserve recipe.

 Give a little twist to your traditional cranberry sauce with some fragrant fennel and walnuts, plus some yellow raisins.
 It’ll be a nice surprise, and it’s not really much extra work.
 Get our Fennel and Walnut Cranberry Sauce recipe.

-Instead of regular cranberry sauce, make some spread for your dinner rolls—or even better, dinner cheddar biscuits.
-Candied orange peel is what makes this spread sing.
+Instead of regular cranberry sauce, make some chutney for your dinner rolls—or even better, dinner cheddar biscuits.
+Candied orange peel is what makes this spread sing, but it also boasts notes of maple syrup and red pepper.
 You can make it up to a week ahead of Thanksgiving.
-Get our Cranberry “Spread” recipe.
+Get our Cranberry Spread recipe.

 For more tips, tricks, and recipes, see our Ultimate Guide to Thanksgiving.